smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 Default SCRAMBLING-Header Schema
 ''''''''''''''''''''''''''''''''

-Default SCRAMBLING-Header Schema assumes that the size of encrypted-post-unique-pre-SCRAMBLING-Data is always zero (and that therefore *unique-block-offset* parameter is always equal to `pre_SCRAMBLING_packet_size-16`).
-This occurs when (a) SASP tag is located at the very end of the SASP packet (which is always the case for SASP as described in :ref:`sasp` document), and (b) all protocols below SASP add only headers, and not trailers (which is usually, but not strictly necessarily, the case for DLP protocols).
+Default SCRAMBLING-Header Schema assumes that the size of encrypted-post-unique-pre-SCRAMBLING-Data is always zero (and that therefore *unique-block-offset* parameter is always equal to `pre_SCRAMBLING_packet_size-12`).
+This occurs when (a) SASP tag is located at the very end of the SASP packet (which is always the case for SASP as described in :ref:`sasp` document), and (b) all protocols below SASP and above the protocol which uses SCRAMBLING procedure add only headers, and not trailers.

 If the size of encrypted-post-unique-pre-SCRAMBLING-Data is always zero, it means that there is no need to send *unique-block-offset* over the wire, as it can always be calculated on receiving side.
 Therefore, Default SCRAMBLING-Header Schema is defined as follows: